gruppe-adler/grad_civs/README.md

 spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1). debugFps                 | 0             | Toggles fps monitoring mode (0/1).
-onSpawn                  | ""            | Code to execute on civilian spawn.
+minCivUpdateTime         | 2             | Spawn new civilians only if their beheviour states get updated at least every N seconds.
+NOTE: each frame only one civ gets updated.
+Example: With 40fps and minCivUpdateTime=2, not more than 80 civs will be alive at any given time.
+This setting is meant to prevent civs from becoming too unresponsive. minFps                   | 40            | Spawn new civilians only if fps are at or above N .
+NOTE: the fps are taken from the machine that spawns the civs, which may be a HC. onSpawn                  | ""            | Code to execute on civilian spawn.
 Passed parameters are: [civilian,vehicle (objNull if on foot)]. onHeldUp                 | ""            | Code to execute when civilian stops because a weapon is pointed at him.
 Passed parameters are: [civilian]. onKilled                 | ""            | Code to execute when civilian is killed.
 Passed parameters are: [civilian,killer].